datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    Why is that?
 The file content of these files is managed by Git-annex, and thus only information about the file name and location is known to Git.
-   Because Github does not host large data, annexed file content always needs to be deposited somewhere else (e.g., a webserver) to make it accessible via :command:`datalad get`.
+   Because GitHub does not host large data, annexed file content always needs to be deposited somewhere else (e.g., a webserver) to make it accessible via :command:`datalad get`.
 A later section